nauri-io/ceberion/README.md

-# Ceberion
+# Cerberion
-Ceberion is a simple, free and open-source authserver alternative to Auth0.
+Cerberion is a simple, free and open-source authserver alternative to Auth0.